kpadron/doh-forwarder/README.md

 Queries made by this program are encrypted using TLS schemes defined in the python standard library **ssl**.
 The program can be configured with command line options to support a listening address and any non-standard ports.

-This program does not cache any queries that are resolved by the upstream DNS servers.
+This program caches any queries that are resolved by the upstream DNS servers (can be disabled).
-This program is single threaded and based on the python standard library **asyncio**.
+This program is meant to be single-threaded and is based on the python standard library **asyncio**.
 Asynchronous HTTP requests are made over encrypted connections to upstream servers via required library **aiohttp**.
 This allows for extra performance when many requests are received at once.
 If TCP resolving is enabled extra threads may be spawned to accept connections on the listening socket.